Policy Guidelines on KYC and AML |Myloancare

 • The parties to the transaction

-The information in respect of the transactions referred to in clauses I, II and III referred above will be submitted to the Director - FIU every month by the 15th day of the succeeding month.
+The information in respect of the transactions referred to in clauses D 4, D 5 and D 6 referred above in this section will be submitted to the Director - FIU every month by the 15th day of the succeeding month.

 • Conduct periodic (at least quarterly) reviews of all medium to high-risk accounts